 The Immigration & Compliance team provides comprehensive visa assistance and support to our students.
 This means an adviser can help you to submit your application.
 Following the online application submission, we will guide you of the further steps to enrol your biometric detail and answer any Home Office queries with regards to your application until you receive a decision on your application.

-If you have any further questions about how to make this visa application, you must contact Visa and Immigration or attend one of the Immigration Drop-in Sessions (term-time only) on Mon & Wed 1200-1300 and Fri 1100-1200, so we can advise you further.
+If you have any further questions please contact us via email or attend one of the Immigration Drop-in Sessions so we can advise you further.